GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

    and B is Python3.
    ```

+## Identifier
+Identifier is a name used to identify a data (aka. construct) in programming.
+In other word, it is just a (user-defined) name.
+In Python, following rules must be observed when naming identifier:

+* First character is only allowed to have an alphabet letters and underscore `_`.
+* Beside the first character may use alphabet letters, digits, or underscores.
+* Black spaces are prohibited.

 ## Variable
 Variable is a container for a data which can be assigned using assignment operator `=`.
 There are three different common stages in variable: declaration, definition, and initialization.

 * **Declaration**
-  : declaration is declaring existence of the construct of such as variables, functions, objects, and more.
-While declaration also includes specifying which data type the construct is in other languages, this is exception to Python since constructs in this language do not need to be declared with data type.
+  : declaration is declaring existence of the construct (e.g. variables, functions, objects, etc) by specifying name (aka. identifier).
+Declaration typically specifies data type of constructs in other languages, but this is an exception in Python as it does not specify data type on constructs.

 * **Definition**
-  : definition refers to block of codes on values and performance the construct has and is capable of.
-In case of variable which can acquire new data, the term *assignment* is more likely to use.
+  : definition refers to block of codes that contains value and/or performance the construct has and/or is capable of.
+In some cases, definition of variable and function is also called *assignment* and *implementation* respectively.

   ```python
   # DEFINITION (+ DECLARATION) OF VARIABLE